 PAGE

 SUMMARY 5

 CANADIAN CURRENCY 17

 FORWARD LOOKING STATEMENTS 17

 DOCUMENTS INCORPORATED BY REFERENCE 17

-USE OF AVAILABLE FUNDS
+USE OF AVAILABLE FUNDS 18

 Net Proceeds and Available Funds

 Use of Available Funds 18

 BUSINESS OF THE TRUST

 Structure

 The Trust's Business

-Investment Process

 Organizational Relationships

+Mortgage Portfolio of the Trust as at March 31, 2017

-Recent Developments
+Recent Developments 26

 OBJECTIVES AND POLICIES 26

 Business Objective

 Investment Strategies

-Investment Restrictions 26
+Investment Restrictions

-INDUSTRY AND SECTOR OVERVIEW 27
+INDUSTRY AND SECTOR OVERVIEW

-US Real Property Investment 27
+U.S. Real Property Investment

-Overview of the Real Estate Sectors in Which the Trust May Invest 28
+Overview of the Real Estate Sectors in Which the Trust May Invest

-DISTRIBUTIONS 31
+DISTRIBUTIONS

-Quarterly Distributions

-Excess Taxable Income Distributions 32
+Quarterly Distributions Excess Taxable Income Distributions

-MATERIAL AGREEMENTS 32
+MATERIAL AGREEMENTS

-SUMMARY OF DECLARATION OF TRUST 33
+SUMMARY OF DECLARATION OF TRUST

-Meetings of Unitholders and Resolutions
+Meetings of Unitholders and Resolutions 33

-Matters Requiring Unitholder Approval

 Amendments to the Declaration of Trust by the Manager

+Permitted Mergers

-Permitted MergersReporting to Unitholders
+Reporting to Unitholders

 No Certificates

-Liability of Unitholders

-Termination of the Trust
+Liability of Unitholders Termination of the Trust

+v

-CALCULATION OF BOOK VALUE 37
+CALCULATION OF BOOK VALUE

-Valuation Policy

 Book Value of the Trust

-DIRECTORS, MANAGEMENT, PROMOTERS AND PRINCIPAL HOLDERS 38
+DIRECTORS, MANAGEMENT, PROMOTERS AND PRINCIPAL HOLDERS

-Trez Capital Fund Management Limited Partnership (the "Manager")
+Trez Capital Fund Management Limited Partnership (the Manager)

 Manager's Fees

-Expenses of the Trust
+Expenses of the Trust 41

-Trez Capital Limited Partnership (the "Mortgage Broker")
+Trez Capital Limited Partnership (the Mortgage Broker)

 The Board of Governors

-Policies and Procedures of the Manager
+The TrusteePolicies and Procedures of the Manager

 Promoters

 Principal Holders of the Trust

-CAPITAL STRUCTURE
+CAPITAL STRUCTURE 49

-Structure 48
+Structure 49

+Prior Sales and Redemptions 49

-SECURITIES OFFERED 48
+SECURITIES OFFERED 5(

-Description of the Units Offered 48
+Description of the Units Offered 5(

-Series 49
+Series

-Hedging 50
+Hedging

-No Transfer of Units 50
+No Transfer of Units

 Liquidity

 Consolidation and Subdivision

 Unitholder's Right to Redeem

 Suspension of Redemptions

 Short Term Trading

-Redemption at the Demand of the Manager 51
+Redemption at the Demand of the Manager

-SUBSCRIPTION FOR UNITS 52
+SUBSCRIPTION FOR UNITS 53

 Subscription Procedure

-•
+·

-FINANCIAL STATEMENTS
+FINANCIAL STATEMENTS 56

-INCOME TAX CONSIDERATIONS 54
+INCOME TAX CONSIDERATIONS 56

-Status of the Trust
+Status of the Trust 5 t

-Taxation of the Trust 55
+Taxation of the Trust

-Investment by Deferred Plans 55
+Investment by Deferred Plans 59

-COMPENSATION PAID TO SELLERS AND FINDERS 57
+COMPENSATION PAID TO SELLERS AND FINDERS 50

 Selling Commissions

 Short Term Trading Deduction

 Dealer Compensation

+·

-RISK FACTORS 50
+RISK FACTORS

-Return on Units Determined By Reference to Investment Portfolio
+Return on Units Determined By Reference to Investment Portfolio 00

-Changes in Real Estate Values 58 5 8

 No Market

-Concentration and Composition of the Investment Portfolio
+No Market Concentration and Composition of the Investment Portfolio

-Investments Not Guaranteed or Insured 59
+Investments Not Guaranteed or Insured

 Lack of Liquidity

 Subordinate and Non-Conventional Financing

-Sensitivity to Interest Rates
+Sensitivity to Interest Rates.

 Tax Matters

-Hedging 60
+Hedging

 Risks Related to Mortgage Extensions and Mortgage Defaults

-Foreclosure and Related Costs 61
+Foreclosure and Related Costs

-Reliance on the Manager 61
+Reliance on the Manager

-Very Limited Role of the Board of Governors 61
+Very Limited Role of the Board of Governors 63

-Restrictions on Redemption 62
+Restrictions on Redemption 63

-Nature of Units
+Nature of Units 63

-Potential Conflicts of Interest
+Potential Conflicts of Interest 63

 Availability of Investments

 Fees and Transaction Costs

-Possible Personal Liability of Unitholders 62
+Possible Personal Liability of Unitholders 64

-CONFLICTS OF INTEREST AND INTEREST OF MANAGEMENT AND OTHERS IN MATERIAL
+CONFLICTS OF INTEREST AND INTEREST OF MANAGEMENT AND OTHERS IN MAT ERIAI

-TRANSACTIONS 63
+TRANSACTIONS

-General 63
+General

-Other Competing Activities of the Manager and its Affiliates 63
+Other Competing Activities of the Manager and its Affiliates 6.

-AUDITORS 64
+AUDITORS 65

-REGISTRAR AND TRANSFER AGENT 64
+REGISTRAR AND TRANSFER AGENT 65

-LEGAL AND TAX MATTERS 64
+LEGAL AND TAX MATTERS 65

-CONTINUOUS REPORTING OBLIGATIONS TO INVESTORS 64
+CONTINUOUS REPORTING OBLIGATIONS TO INVESTORS 65

-RESALE RESTRICTIONS 64
+RESALE RESTRICTIONS 66

-PURCHASERS' CONTRACTUAL AND STATUTORY RIGHTS OF ACTION 64
+PURCHASERS' CONTRACTUAL AND STATUTORY RIGHTS OF ACTION 66

 FINANCIAL STATEMENTS F-1

-CERTIFICATE OF THE TRUST AND OF THE PROMOTER C-1
+CERTIFICATE OF THE TRUST AND OF THE PROMOTER

 SCHEDULE "A" - SUBSCRIPTION FORM